 Art & the Nature of Creation

-A lifetime in art has allowed a discovery of insights to me, regarding existence and the nature of Creation.
-Entrapped in the alligator jaws of their profound beauty, they have brought about deep personal changes in me and I’m inclined once again to paint and write.
+A lifetime in art has provided insights regarding existence and the nature of Creation.
+Snared in the alligator jaws of its beauty, it has brought about deep personal changes.

-A textbook understanding of ‘existence’ never did satisfy me, nor did it lessen my desire for the intensities I find in working creatively.
-Studying in earnest again over the last few years, I am exploring again with color, line and form, which has developed a better perception of existence—and the hidden things in it—by bringing the unobservable to my perceptions, in both painting and in poetry.
+A Western textbook understanding of existence never did satisfy me, nor did it fuel my desire for the intensities I find in working creatively.
+Now exploring once again with color, line and form, a better perception of existence—and the hidden things in it—has brought the unobservable to my attention.

-I’ve learned that by working independently in the arts, one can and does cultivate the universal seed of perfection that resides in each of us, and bring about an onset of unobstructed growth of meaning and potential.
-It is no surprise then, that within me a dewdrop has appeared on one pedal of this blossoming of awareness—and within that, a certain similarity exists in Creation too, as a significant presence extending far beyond the observable that seems purposed to reveal a grander meaning.
+By working independently in the arts, one can and does cultivate the universal seed of perfection residing in each of us, bringing about onsets of unobstructed perception.
+It comes as no surprise then, that within me a dewdrop has appeared on one pedal of this blossoming of awareness—and within that dewdrop, a significant awareness extending far beyond the observable, spies a seemingly purposed discovery to a grander meaning.

-Our present worldview has it that we abide in solid bodies, surrounded by a world of concrete object, but physics has it that Creation consists of a steady, massive oscillation wave and flux particles, only appearing solid to our senses as solid and permanent.
-Yet, by both meditation and art it is transformed back again to its intrinsic state of impermanence, appearing in timeless, rhythmic motion, as is produced in music and dance.
+Our present worldview has it that we abide in solid bodies, separated and surrounded in space by a world of distinct, concrete objects.
+Physics, however, has it that Creation consists solely of a steady, massive oscillation of wave and flux particles, appearing solid to our sense consciousnesses as solid and permanent, much like the illusion formed, frame by frame, by filmmakers.

-Creation somehow compassionately bequeaths to us seeds of genius, extending beyond our comprehension to reveal its laws, principles and properties, as insight—which, from time to time, is expressed in our most enduring art.
+The undifferentiated universe somehow, compassionately, bequeaths to us seeds of genius extending beyond our everyday consciousness to reveal itself and its principles and properties as insight which—from time to time—is expressed by our most enduring art.

-Much of our deepest ancestral insight is passed down orally in song and myth, and as well, in ceramics and cave drawings (as in Hawai’ian petroglyphics, chant and hula), to be later codified and celebrated as cogent ritual and literature.
-What we seem to be seeking, and have been since ‘Eve’, are tangible pieces of a puzzle that has engaged mankind for eons: ‘what is the nature of Creation?’
+Much of our deepest ancestral insight has passed down orally in song and myth, and as well, in primitive ceramics and/or cave drawings (for instance as Hawai’ian petroglyphs, chant and hula), to be later codified and celebrated as cogent ritual and literature.
+What we seem to be seeking, and have been since ‘Eve’, are the seemingly intangible pieces of a puzzle that has engaged mankind for eons: ‘what is the nature of existence?’

-And, by the compassionate generosity of genius, interlocking pieces appear from within our collective creative process and transformational insights begin to cut through and emerge.
-Art can be said to be the container for such richness—mankind’s genius—and it is.
-However, it is not the artworks themselves but that which comes through that is genius.
-The subsequent ‘masterpiece’ is mere record.
+And, by the compassionate generosity of genius, interlocking pieces of the puzzle begin to appear from within our collective creative processes the transformational insights that cut through and emerge to form the answers.
+Art can be said to be the reliable storage container for such riches—mankind’s genius—and so it is.
+However, it is not the artworks themselves but that which comes through them that is genius.
+The subsequent masterpiece is mere record.

-As is, likewise, Creation a mere record of divine genius.
+As is, likewise, Creation a mere but sacred record of divine genius.
 Nature, the divine made manifest, is art on a grand scale.
-We are components.
-And the ability to clearly perceive and reflect this is instrumental to the creation of great art.
+We are its figures.
+And the ability to clearly perceive and reflect this is paramount to the creation of great art.

-Simply said then, making art is making the hidden to be seen, as insights into Creation given to artists, poets, oracles and prophets (“seers,” ref: 1 Samuel 9:9, kjv) are made manifest for all to see.
+Simply said then, making art is making the hidden to be seen.
+And insights into existence, given to artists, poets, oracles and prophets (Referred to as “seers”; ref: 1 Samuel 9:9, kjv) are given to be made manifest for all sentient beings.

 “The only way into nature is to enact our best insight.
 Instantly we are higher poets, and can speak a deeper law.”
 Ralph Waldo Emerson